-EU MIFID II and UK MiFIR eligible counterparties and professional clients only.
-No EU PRIIPS or UK PRIIPS key information document ("KID") has been prepared as not available to retail in EEA and the UK PRIIPS Regulation is not applicable to the Issuer.
+EU MIFID II and UK MIFIR eligible counterparties and professional clients only.
+No EU PRIIPS or UK PRIIPs key information document ("KID") has been prepared as not available to retail in EEA or the UK.

 In member states of the EEA, this presentation is directed only at persons who are "qualified investors" within the meaning of Regulation (EU) 2017/1129 (the "EU Prospectus Regulation").
 This presentation must not be acted on or relied on in any member state of the EEA by persons who are not qualified investors.
 Any investment or investment activity to which this presentation relates is available only to qualified investors in any member state of the EEA.